 Thus, if you have children living with you, I highly recommend that you also instill values in them about living a frugal and environmentally conscious lifestyle.

-We didn’t start off this journey with the sole intention of reducing our utilities bill.
-Rather, we felt that it was important to live accordingly to our personal values of environmental conservation.
+I didn’t start off this journey with the sole intention of reducing our utilities bill.
+Rather, I felt that it was important to live accordingly to my personal values of environmental conservation.
 Global warming is real and it is our generation who will have to live with the consequences of the mistakes of those before us.
 Why continue this and allow the next generation to suffer?

 Cost- savings were a by-product of these efforts.
 In fact, due to the various GST vouchers given to cover our utilities bill, we have not been paying for our utilities bill at all since January.